Shawn Salmon - Chicago Guitarist, Educator, Composer/Arranger, and Bandleader

-After graduating from DePaul, Shawn taught as an adjunct instructor at the Chicago City Colleges as well as maintaining a busy private guitar studio.
-While in Chicago Shawn performed regularly with his own trio as well as a variety of other jazz, rock, and blues groups in and around Chicago.
-Shawn has performed at The Park West, Navy Pier, Pete Miller's Steak House, Loopapalooza Music Festival, and Hard Rock Cafe
+Shawn performs regularly with his own trio as well with various jazz, rock, and blues groups in and around Chicago.
+Shawn has performed at such Chicago venues as The Jazz Showcase, The Green Mill, Andy's Jazz Club, The Park West, Navy Pier, the Chicago Shedd Aquarium, Pete Miller's Steak House, Reggies Music Hall, and Hard Rock Cafe.

 In 2014 Shawn join the Chicago jazz quintet Tenor Madness with bassist Paul Musser, drummer Peter Mack, and saxophonists Casey Fitzpatrick and Rytas Vygantas.
 Tenor Madness released their debut album Convergence on CD Baby in 2016.